MySQL Installer performs the initial configuration of the MySQL server. For example:

 User accounts may also be added and configured in MySQL Workbench.

-Checking Show Advanced Options allows additional Logging Options to be set.
+Checking Show Advanced Options enables additional Logging Options to be set.
 This includes defining custom file paths for the error log, general log, slow query log (including the configuration of seconds it requires to execute a query), and the binary log.

 During the configuration process, clickto proceed to the next step or to return to the previous step.
 Click at the final step to apply the server configuration.